kyma-incubator/compass/docs/compass/03-api-packages.md

-# API Package
+# Packages API

 ## Introduction

-By default, in Kyma Runtime, single API or Event Definition of a given Application is represented as a single Service Class in Service Catalog.
-To have control over this behavior, we introduce API Packages.
-API Package is a way of grouping multiple API or Event Definitions, so that they are represented as single Service Class.
+On Kyma Runtime, every Application is represented as a single Service Class, and every Package of a given Application is represented as a single Service Plan.
+This document describes Packages API, which groups multiple API, Event Definitions and Documents.

+## Assumptions
+- A single API or Event Definition can be a part of a single Package.
+- Package belongs to a single Application entity.

 ## Solution